 Think about the best time of day to write.
 Are you an early bird whose creative juices run rampant along with your morning coffee?
 Or do you have a clearer mind after lunch before the pace of the day picks back up?
 Perhaps you are a night owl who prefers to write into the wee hours of the morning.
 It doesn’t matter when you write, just that you do it.
 So think about a time that would work well, when other demands of your busy life aren’t tugging at you, and write at that time.

 You might choose to write in one hour chunks several times a week.
 Or your schedule, and your writing style, might be better suited for one long session each week.
 Whatever you decide, write your plans into your schedule.
 Set aside that time just as you would a visit to the doctor or the hairdresser.
 Don’t let the phone, or the children, or your friends interrupt you.
-Let your phone calls go to voice mail and the doorbell was probably just another solicitor.
+Ignore your email, let your phone calls go to voice mail, and the doorbell was probably just another solicitor.

-Immerse yourself into your writing, into the lives of your ancestors.
+Immerse yourself into your writing and into the lives of your ancestors.
 You’ll be so happy you did when you begin to see the pages of your written family history become a book.

 A Writing Journal is Perfect for Those Random Thoughts

 Keep a journal to write down those ideas that come to mind during the day.
 The journal can be as simple as a small spiral notebook that fits into your purse or pocket.
-Or you might invest in a pretty hardcover journal found in many stationery stores.
+Or you might invest in a pretty hardcover journal.
 Regardless of the style you choose, keep it close at hand.
 Memories and thoughts for your family history will pop into your head when you least expect it.
 You won’t want to forget them, so write them down.